Russia–Serbia relations

 Russia and Serbia maintain diplomatic relations established in 1816 between the Russian Empire and the Principality of Serbia.
 The Soviet Union maintained relations with the Socialist Federal Republic of Yugoslavia until the dissolution and breakup of both countries in 1991.
-Russia (as sole successor of the Soviet Union) established relations with Federal Republic of Yugoslavia (later Serbia and Montenegro) of which Serbia is considered sole successor.
+Russia (as the sole successor of the Soviet Union) established relations with the Federal Republic of Yugoslavia (later Serbia and Montenegro) of which Serbia is considered the sole successor.

-While geographically relatively distant, Serbia and Russia have a profound cultural and traditional connection through their shared Slavic heritage and Eastern Orthodox Christian faith, as well as historical alliance spanning centuries.
+The two nations are close geopolitical and military allies with their historical alliance spanning centuries.
+Through their shared Slavic heritage and Eastern Orthodox Christian faith, they support diverse bilateral cultural traditions.
+Economic activity between Russia and Serbia is maintained through regional free trade agreements and foreign investment.

 History

 Middle Ages

 After the Ottoman invasion of Serbia in the 14th century, Serbian refugees found refuge in Russia.
 Lazar the Serb and Pachomius the Serb were some of the notable Serbs in Russian medieval history.
-Elena Glinskaya, the mother of Russian emperor Ivan the Terrible was maternally Serb.
+Elena Glinskaya, the mother of Russian emperor Ivan the Terrible, was maternally Serb.
 The Orthodox worship of Saint Sava was established in Russia in the 16th century.